TalosSources/carte_interactive_UP/CONTRIBUTING.md

 Ubuntu 22.04 LTS was used to create this section.
 On Windows you may want to use [Windows Subsystem](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux)

 1. Installing docker and docker compose, see: https://docs.docker.com/get-docker/
-1. Building image and starting the containers: `docker-compose up --build`
+1. Building image and starting the containers: `docker-compose up`
-   * The first time is different, but usually you will not need to use the `--build` flag, so the process will be much faster
+   * This will build (if not done before) and start the container
+   * Sometimes, it is required to rebuild the container, then `--build` needs to be added as a flag.
+In particular, this is neccessary when the Dockerfile or dependencies are changed.
 1. Use the website
    * [Admin interface](http://localhost/admin/) - Credentials from createsuperuser step
    * [API](http://localhost/api/) - it's possible to view the API in html by opening this link in a browser)